Mangubu/htmlTp/README.md

 First project :

-  - integration from a PDG file
+  - integration from a PDF file